wp-plugins/simple-custom-content/readme.txt

 I created this plugin with love for the WP community.
 To show support, consider purchasing one of my books: [The Tao of WordPress](http://wp-tao.com/), [Digging into WordPress](http://digwp.com/), or [.htaccess made easy](http://htaccessbook.com/).

 Links, tweets and likes also appreciated.
-Thanks! :)
+Thank you! :)